 Shiatsu is therapeutic bodywork from Japan based on principles of Traditional Chinese Medicine combined with modern anatomy and physiology.
 Shiatsu is non-invasive, performed without oils through light, comfortable clothing, and uses soothing, kneading, pressing, tapping and stretching techniques.
 Shiatsu stimulates and harmonizes the flow of “Qi” (vital energy) throughout the body and has both preventative and therapeutic effects.
 It is beneficial for a wide range of internal and musculoskeletal conditions.
 Shiatsu therapy may be stimulating or calming, reduces stress and contributes to overall well being.

 CenterPoint is the only school in the United States that teaches two full-body styles of shiatsu.
 Students initially train in Namikoshi Shiatsu, and progress to Shiatsu Anma and Shiatsu Applications.
 Namikoshi Shiatsu is grounded in western science while Shiatsu Anma is based on the theories and techniques of Traditional Chinese Medicine.
 Included in the training are many additional techniques and applications adopted by founder Cari Johnson Pelava during her studies in Japan.
+Emphasis is placed on career longevity through practitioner self-care and proper body mechanics.

 Students study Traditional Chinese Medicine (TCM), the foundation of Asian medicine.
 Through the unique lens of TCM, students adopt a new view of the body: assessing and balancing the energetic system with shiatsu.
 Each shiatsu session is specifically designed according to client indications.
 Many clients appreciate the depth and vitality of shiatsu.
-Choose Shiatsu Therapy and expand your ideas of health and wellness.
+Choose the Shiatsu Therapy Diploma program and expand your ideas of health and wellness.

 2. Develop a comprehensive understanding of the structure and function of the human body.